 measures overall with existing shade: h: 61cm, shade ∅: 30cm

-rewired with brown 140cm cable, incl. black switch and plug
+rewired with brass-gold 140cm cable, incl. black switch and plug